Chapter 14 Groundwater

 Septic Systems

-In areas that are not served by sewage networks leading to a central sewage treatment plant, most homeowners rely on for disposal of sewage.
+In areas that are not served by sewage networks leading to a central sewage treatment plant, most homeowners rely on septic systems for disposal of sewage.
 There are two primary components to a simple septic system, the septic tank and the drainage field (Figure 14.4.10).
 A typical septic tank is constructed of either concrete or plastic and has a volume of 5,000 litres to 10,000 litres (5 m3 to 10 m3).
-This forms the first treatment and is designed to be (without oxygen).
+This forms the first treatment and is designed to be anaerobic (without oxygen).
 That promotes the activity of certain bacteria that help break down the waste.
 As the waste is degraded, some portions tend to sink to form sludge at the base of the tank, and others float to the surface, forming a scum layer.
 A septic tank may be divided into two parts to keep the sludge at the bottom and the scum on the top from draining out.
-The water then moves to the drainage field, which provides the right conditions for a different set of bacteria that operate in conditions.
+The water then moves to the drainage field, which provides the right conditions for a different set of bacteria that operate in aerobic conditions.
 The drainage field includes an array of plastic pipes that are perforated to allow the effluent to drain out over a large area and seep slowly into the ground.
 In order to install a drainage field, it is first necessary to test the soil below, as it must be sufficiently permeable to allow the effluent to percolate away, but not so permeable that it flows too quickly and the soil is not able to filter out the pathogenic bacteria.

 Figure 14.4.10 A typical septic system.